anuran-roy/Im2SQL-cli/README.md

 # Im2SQL

-A simple Python program that converts your image containing data tables to SQL commands (ALMOST) perfectly.
+A simple Python program that converts your image containing data tables to SQL commands fairly well.

 ## How to use: